Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: System Model

 \section{System Model}

-Assume that there is one rotary UAV, $K$ IRSs mounted on $K$ buildings respectively and $N$ UEs to be served, as shown in Fig.~\ref{dia}.
-We assume that the UAV serves all the UEs via the downlink transmission system.
-Also, assume that the UEs are located in the crowded area where they suffer from severe path loss and high attenuation, caused by tall buildings and trees.
-IRSs are deployed for enhancing the communication quality of UEs.
-As shown in Fig.1, the UAV flies at a fixed altitude $H^U$ (in meters) over a rectangle target area with side lengths [$X^{max}$, $Y^{max}$] for a certain period of time $T^{all}$.
-We denote the set of IRSs as $\mathcal{K}\triangleq \{k=1,2,...,K\}$ and the set of UEs as $\mathcal{N} \triangleq \{n=1,2,...,N\}$.
-For simplicity, we divide $T^{all}$ into $T$ time slots (TSs), each of which has the maximal time duration $T^d$.
-Also, the set of TSs is denoted as $\mathcal{T} \triangleq \{1,2,...T\}$.
-Additionally, each IRS is equipped with a uniform linear array (ULA) with $M$ reflecting elements, which could boost the useful signal power by adjusting the phase shifts of the reflecting elements.
-As a result, the set of reflecting elements of IRS $k$ is denoted as $\mathcal{M}_k \triangleq \{1,2,...,M\}$.
-Also, assume that all the IRSs are in parallel with the XOZ plane, similar to \cite{li2020reconfigurable}, shown in Fig.~\ref{dia}.
+Assume that there is one rotary UAV, $K$ IRSs mounted on $K$ buildings, respectively and one moving UE to be served, as shown in Fig.~\ref{dia}.
+Note that the UE can also be other moving object, like the autonomous vehicle.
+Also, assume that the UE is located in the crowded area where it suffers from severe path loss and high attenuation, caused by high buildings and trees.
+Thus, the direct link between UAV and UE is not considered.
+IRSs are deployed for enhancing the communication quality of UE.
+The UAV flies within a particular altitude ranging from $[Z^\text{min}, Z^\text{max}]$ over a rectangle target area with side lengths $X^\text{max}$ and $Y^\text{max}$ for a certain number of time slots (TSs) $T$, each of which has $t_d$ time duration.
+For simplicity, we denote the set of IRSs as $\mathcal{K}\triangleq \{k=1,2,...,K\}$ and the set of TSs is denoted as $\mathcal{T} \triangleq \{1,2,...T\}$.
+Additionally, each of IRSs is equipped with an uniform rectangular array (URA) with $M_r\times M_c$ reflecting elements, which could boost the useful signal power by adjusting the phase shifts of the reflecting elements.